A Unified Definition of Hallucination: It's The World Model, Stupid!: Enabling the Creation of Larger-Scale Benchmarks

 Even in this simple setting, we have fine-grained control over many factors.
 These include the complexity of the environment (e.g., a simple endgame, where only a few pieces are on the board as opposed to a complex middlegame, with many pieces on the board and possible next moves), the observability of the environment to the model (e.g., the different documents available to the model in context), as well as the query type and answer format.
 Additionally, because hallucination labels are obtained automatically, we can search for settings where models tend to hallucinate more in order to increase the difficulty of the benchmark.

 That said, this chess example we give is just one instantiation of our general framework.
 Even if LLMs eventually stopped hallucinating for chess, we can also apply our environment construction recipe to other games, such as NetHacker \citep{kuttler2020nethack,piterbarg2023nethack} or Crafter in the BALROG collection \citep{paglieri2024benchmarking}.
-Through constructing synthetic environments or using existing challenging games, it may be possible to probe a model's propensity to hallucinate in almost any setting.
+Through constructing synthetic environments or using existing challenging games, it may be possible to probe a model's propensity to hallucinate in almost any setting. \textsc{HalluWorld}~\citep{liu2026halluworldcontrolledbenchmarkhallucination} is one concrete realization of this idea spanning gridworlds, chess, and terminal tasks.